raghav-rosberg/UnitOfWorkWithMultipleDBContext/README.md

 Good way of designing your service layer:
 --------------------------------------------------------
 - Create one service class for one controller.
-- Have an individual interface for each service class.
+- Have an individual interface for each service class - Which helps customizing functions related to its service.
+- Inherit generic repository interface to the service interface - Which forces the service class to expand all the functions in generic interface.
-- Inject unit of work objects corresponding to its DBContext.
+- Inject unit of work objects corresponding to its DBContext in the service constructor.
 - Access repositories through Unit of Work object.
 - Commit all the transactions corresponding to a DBContext once with its Unit of Work object.
 - In the controller inject only its related service object and call its functions for further operations.